FIU’s Infectious Disease Specialist Dr. Aileen Marty Finds Rise In COVID Cases Alarming

 “Then, it’s going to start to go down, but remember this is not the last variant.”

-Dr. Marty says it’s important to get vaccinated, tested, and quarantine if you’re exposed.MORE NEWS: FHP: Man Rushed To JMH After Being Shot While Driving On Florida's Turnpike
+Dr. Marty says it’s important to get vaccinated, tested, and quarantine if you’re exposed.MORE NEWS: COVID-19 Vaccine Site Finder

 “It is mainly the unvaccinated who are having severe disease and ending up in the ICU.
 There’s no question the vaccines are helping keep people away from the hospital,” adds Marty.